MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/constantentity.md

 ---
 title: Constant Entity - Common Data Model | Microsoft Docs
-description: Reference for CdmConstantEntityDefinition.
+description: API reference for CdmConstantEntityDefinition.
 author: jinichu
 ms.service: common-data-model
-ms.reviewer:
+ms.reviewer: deonhe
 ms.topic: article
 ms.date: 10/18/2019
-ms.author: jinichu
+ms.author: jibyun
 ---

 # Constant Entity

-A constant entity provides a way of making an [entity](entity.md) with records of data in it and an associated schema in a JSON file.
-We use these whenever we want to store some table of information inside a parameter of a [trait](trait.md).
-They show up in the enum definitions, in the localized display text, etc.
+A constant entity provides a way of making an [entity](entity.md) with records and an associated schema in a JSON file.
+We use these whenever we want to store a table of information inside a parameter of a [trait](trait.md).
+They are used in the enum definitions, in the localized display text, etc.

 ```
 public class CdmConstantEntityDefinition extends CdmObjectDefinitionBase